Battle of Cannae: Roman

 Later Roman and Greco-Roman historians largely follow Livy's figures.
 Appian gave 50,000 killed and "a great many" taken prisoner.
 Plutarch agreed, "50,000 Romans fell in that battle...
 4,000 were taken alive in the field and 10,000 in the camps of both consuls".
 Quintilian: "60,000 men were slain by Hannibal at Cannae".
 Eutropius: "20 officers of consular and praetorian rank, 30 senators, and 300 others of noble descent, were taken or slain, as well as 40,000-foot-soldiers, and 3,500 horse".

 Some modern historians, while rejecting Polybius's figure as flawed, are willing to accept Livy's figure.
 Other historians have come up with far lower estimates.
 In 1891, Cantalupi proposed Roman losses of 10,500 to 16,000.
 Samuels in 1990 also regarded Livy's figure as far too high, on the grounds that the cavalry would have been inadequate to prevent the Roman infantry escaping to the rear.
 He doubts that Hannibal even wanted a high death toll, as much of the army consisted of Italians whom Hannibal hoped to win as allies.
+Micheal Clodfelter also doubts the casualties of the Romans, citing the scarcity and unreliability of ancient sources, with him expressing that "are we really supposed to believe that Hannibal's 50,000 Carthaginians slaughtered 48,000–70,000 Romans on a single afternoon on the field of Cannae, even if the battle did degenerate into a massacre in its final stages?".